-Why Dental Veneers And How Long Can They Last?
+Why Dental Veneers And How Long Do Veneers Last?

-Porcelain veneers are thin shells that are attached to the front surfaces of teeth resulting in an immediate smile transformation.
+Porcelain veneers are thin tooth coloured shells that are attached to the front surfaces of teeth resulting in an immediate smile transformation.

 Individually built for each patient, these cosmetic enhancements closely resemble the appearance of natural dental enamel.

 Dentists use veneers for an impressive number of cosmetic corrections, ranging from teeth whitening to orthodontic adjustment.

 Because of their lifelike appearance and broad range of functions, porcelain veneers rank among the most trusted and popular procedures in cosmetic dentistry.

 But the veneers are not free, and they are not appropriate in all cases, which is why DentArana would like to introduce you to what makes a good candidate for veneers and how to take care of them to ensure maximum lifespan.
 The good news is that they are relatively inexpensive and if properly maintained will generally last between 10 and 20 years before needing replacement.

 Why Dental Veneers And What Can Veneers Achieve?

 The first question to answer is what can veneers achieve and for whom are they a good option?